 6. Cheung Chau

 Cycle around the harbourfront and stop for a nibble of some of Cheung Chau’s famous snacks (a balanced workout, eh?).
 As leisurely as this can be, you will have to hit the brakes every now and then if you’re over at Cheung Chau during the holidays.
 You can rent solo bikes or family carts to tour around the island, although, be warned, making a U-turn with the cart takes a LOT of effort (whilst getting in people’s way).

 Distance: Approximately 1.5 kilometres

-Bike rental: All throughout the harbourfront
+Bike rental: All along the harbourfront

 7. Tai Mo Shan Downhill Mountain Bike Route